Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 If you can, have 2 bank accounts: one for you, and one for your business.
 It's not required, but it's a good idea.
 It makes accounting easier.
 I have a personal bank account with [N26](/out/n26), and a business account with [Kontist](/out/kontist).

 You will need money in your German bank account.
-I used [Wise](/out/transferwise) (TransferWise) to transfer money from Canada to Germany.
+I used [Wise](/out/transferwise) to transfer money from Canada to Germany.

 ### Step 4: Register your address